 On February 4, 1977, the First American Bank for Savings foreclosed on a mortgage given by the Arlford Realty Corporation and took possession of 362-366 Commonwealth.

 On June 15, 1977, 362-366 Commonwealth was purchased from the First American Bank for Savings by Frederick W. Rust, III, trustee of the 362 Commonwealth Trust.
 In July of 1977, he filed for (and subsequently received) permission to convert one of the stores into a restaurant, so that the occupancy became 81 apartments, 3 stores, 4 offices, 1 launderette, and 1 restaurant.

 On July 27, 1981, 362-366 Commonwealth was purchased from Frederick Rust, III, by 362 Commonwealth, Inc. Frederick Rust, III, was the treasurer of 362 Commonwealth, Inc., and his wife, Louise D. Rust, was the president.

 In February of 1980, prior to acquiring the property, 362 Commonwealth Inc. had filed for (and subsequently received) permission to convert the property into 59 apartments, 3 stores, 2 offices, 1 launderette, and 1 restaurant.

-In September of 1981, 362 Commonwealth, Inc., converted the property into 61 residential condominiums and six commercial condominium units, the Commonwealth Condominium.
+On September 4, 1981, 362 Commonwealth, Inc., converted the property into 61 residential condominium units and six commercial condominium units, the Commonwealth Condominium.